 The online complaint form is straightforward and shouldn't take long to complete.
 Keep these tips in mind as you work on the form:

-- Don't take long breaks.
-A session with the FTC Complaint Assistant expires after five minutes of inactivity.
+Once you start, you will not be able to take long breaks because a session with the FTC Complaint Assistant expires after five minutes of inactivity.
 You can extend your session by clicking "OK" when an alert message appears on the screen.

 If you believe the problem you experienced was illegal discrimination, you can consider filing a complaint with the U.S. Department of Housing and Urban Development (HUD), the federal agency with primary responsibility for enforcing the Fair Housing Act.